bfiliks/interxai.github.io/index.md

 title: Home
 ---

-# 🤖 InterXAI: Human-Centered Explainable AI and Intertextual Critique

-*A platform exploring human perspectives in machine intelligence through interpretive and contextual critique.*

----

 InterXAI brings together scholars, developers, and critics to reimagine Explainable AI (XAI) through the lens of human-centered design and **intertextual analysis**.
 We believe explanations aren't just for machines—they’re for people.

 By linking **literary methods** with **technical interpretation**, we aim to reveal the layered meanings in model behavior, decisions, and narratives.